 A typical blockchain has one (e.g. Bitcoin, Ethereum and EOS) or two (e.g. Dash and Decred) consensus levels.
 Blockchains with two consensus levels feature faster transactions and higher fork resistance.

 L3COS (which stands for Level 3 Consensus Operating System) is the next-generation blockchain.
 It operates on three levels of consensus, one for each of government, business and the wider society.

 Every blockchain has a consensus mechanism that makes it logically centralized.

 Consensus mechanisms impose an order, enabling a distributed system like blockchain to operate as one unit.

 In other words, the consensus is not an advantage.
-It is a backbone without which there is no blockchain.
+It is the backbone without which there can be no blockchain.
 Therefore, a blockchain-based operating system like L3COS is unimaginable without at least one consensus mechanism.